 Skip advert

 Advertisement - Article continues below

-However, if you're trying to pull away or make progress slowly on some particularly icy or muddy ground, it can be helpful to turn the system off temporarily, as a degree of wheelspin can help the car to get moving in such situations – as long as you're gentle with the accelerator.
+However, if you’re driving on extremely icy or muddy ground, temporarily turning off the traction control can help.
+Some wheelspin can aid in getting the car moving, but be careful with the accelerator.
 Consult your car's owner's manual for how to do this, and make sure you reactivate the system when you're back on solid ground.

+Skip advert